-A: If you are a beneficial owner of shares held in street name, you should have received from your broker, bank, trustee or other nominee instructions on how to vote or instruct the broker to vote your shares, which are generally contained in a "vote instruction form" sent by the broker, bank, trustee or other nominee.
+- A: If you are a beneficial owner of shares held in street name, you should have received from your broker, bank, trustee or other nominee instructions on how to vote or instruct the broker to vote your shares, which are generally contained in a "vote instruction form" sent by the broker, bank, trustee or other nominee.
 Please follow their instructions carefully.
-Street name stockholders generally may vote by one of the following methods:

-- In person .
-If you wish to vote in person at the Annual Meeting, you must obtain a legal proxy from the organization that holds your shares.
-Please contact that organization for instructions regarding obtaining a legal proxy to you by your broker, bank, trustee, or other nominee. - Via the Internet.
-You may vote by proxy via the Internet by following the instruction form provided to you by your broker, bank, trustee, or other nominee. - By Telephone .
-You may vote by proxy by calling the toll-free number found on the vote instruction form provided to you by your broker, bank, trustee, or other nominee. - By Mail .
+Street name stockholders generally may vote by one of the following methods: - Via the virtual Annual Meeting website.
+You may vote during the virtual Annual Meeting by visiting www.virtualshareholdermeeting.com/RKDA2020.
+Please have the instruction form provided to you by your broker, bank, trustee, or other nominee. - Via the Internet.
+You may vote by proxy via the Internet by following the instruction form provided to you by your broker, bank, trustee, or other nominee. - By Telephone.
+You may vote by proxy by calling the toll-free number found on the vote instruction form provided to you by your broker, bank, trustee, or other nominee. - By Mail.
 You may vote by proxy by filling out the vote instruction form and returning it in the envelope provided to you by your broker, bank, trustee, or other nominee.